microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## 🚀 Deploy to Azure

+You have 2 options to deploy to Azure, the first one is to use VS Code extensions directly and use the interface, the second one is using Azure Developer CLI (azd) which is an open-source tool that accelerates your path from a local development environment to Azure.

 ### Option 1 : Deploy your function with VS Code

 - Open the Azure extension in VS Code left panel